Ukraine: Civilian casualties as of 24.00 4 March 2022 [EN/RU/UK] - Ukraine

 Attachments

-440 casualties (77 killed and 363 injured) were recorded in Donetsk and Luhansk regions: 331 (54 killed and 277 injured) in Government-controlled territory, and 109 (23 killed and 86 injured) in territory controlled by the self-proclaimed ‘republics’.

-566 casualties (254 killed and 312 injured) were recorded in other regions of Ukraine (the city of Kyiv, and Cherkasy, Chernihiv, Kharkiv, Kherson, Kyiv, Odesa, Sumy, Zaporizhzhia, and Zhytomyr regions) in places, which were under Government control when casualties occurred.

-Most of the civilian casualties recorded from 4am on 24 February 2022 until 12 midnight on 3 March 2022, were caused by the use of explosive weapons with a wide impact area, including shelling from heavy artillery and multi-launch rocket systems, and missile and air strikes.
+Most of the civilian casualties recorded from 4am on 24 February 2022 until 12 midnight on 4 March 2022, were caused by the use of explosive weapons with a wide impact area3 , including shelling from heavy artillery and multi-launch rocket systems, and missile and air strikes.

 OHCHR believes that the real figures are considerably higher, especially in Government-controlled territory and especially in recent days, as the receipt of information from some locations where intensive hostilities have been going on was delayed and many reports were still pending corroboration.
-This concerns, for example, the town of Volnovakha (Government-controlled part of Donetsk region) where hundreds of civilian casualties have been alleged.
+This concerns, for example, the town of Volnovakha where hundreds of civilian casualties have been alleged.
 These figures are being further corroborated and are not included in the above statistics.

+According to the Commissioner of the President of Ukraine for the Rights of the Child and Children’s Rehabilitation, as of 4 March, 28 children were killed and 64 were injured in Government-controlled territory.